FACE-TO-FACE APPOINTMENTS: THE NEW NORMAL

 Yes.
 The guidance from Public Health England (PHE) is that physios should wear surgical masks to protect you from any coughs or sneezes, a single use PVC apron and single use gloves (except for some physio and acupuncture procedures).
-In some circumstances such as the treatment of arm conditions where it is likely that you will be in close face to face proximity your physio may wear eye and face protection as well.
+In some circumstances such as the treatment of arm conditions where it is likely that you will be in close face to face proximity your physio may wear an eye and face shield to protect you both.

 Will I have to wear a mask?